Kia Rio: Euro NCAP

 Euro NCAP test results for a LHD, 5-door hatchback variant with standard equipment on a 2017 registration:

 Euro NCAP test results for a LHD, 5-door hatchback variant with optional safety pack on a 2017 registration:

 IIHS

 2018

 IIHS crash test results for an LHD, 4-door sedan variant with standard equipment, 2018 model year, and its top trim won the Top Safety Pick+ award:

-2022
+2023

-IIHS crash test results, 2022 model year:
+IIHS crash test results, 2023 model year:

+ANCAP

 Russian/Chinese version (FB/UC)

 The Rio produced and marketed in Russia and China (as the K2 and KX Cross) is internally referred to by the FB or UC model codes.
 The version for Russia differs with the YB Rio with a different design, longer wheelbase, a different line of engines and suspension settings.